eosc-kc/keycloak-idp-hashedId-mapper/README.md

 into the ```<providers>``` list

-3. Copy the file into the **modules/system/layers/keycloak/org/keycloak/keycloak-idp-hashedId-mapper/main** folder in keycloak installation - create the intermediate **keycloak-idp-hashedId-mapper/main** folders.
-4. Add the provided **module.xml** file in the same folder where you previously copied the jar
-5. Edit file standalone/configuration/{standalone.xml or standalone-ha.xml} by adding an entry in the
-6. Add the entry ``` <module name="org.keycloak.keycloak-idp-hashedId-mapper" services="import"/> ``` in the ```<dependencies>``` section of the ``` modules/system/layers/keycloak/org/keycloak/keycloak-services/main/module.xml``` file

 You should then be able to use the SAML IdentityProvider mapper **Hashed User ID Mapper**  as named in the UI droplist.